Campaign for Real Ale

 • Ramsgate

-A newly opened (June 2023) compact venue with great real ales.
+Opened in June 2023 this is a compact venue with great real ales.
 It has a small L-shaped bar counter with three hand pumps, with additional real ales served on gravity dispense from stillage in a cooled cabinet on the back wall.
 There is cider from Lilley's and Weston's as well as wines, lager and a variety of other drinks being available.
 Opening times may vary.

 • Artillery Arms Telephone(01843) 853202 36 West Cliff Road Ramsgate CT11 9JS